mido/mido/README.rst

 License: MIT

-The Portmidi wrapper is based on Portmidizero by Grant Yoshida.
+The PortMidi wrapper is based on Portmidizero by Grant Yoshida.